 What is false imprisonment?

 False imprisonment occurs when someone without legal jurisdiction or authority restrains or holds someone else captive against said person’s will.
 The detention must be willful, unlawful, and without the other person’s consent.
 This may involve threatening someone with a weapon and making that person unable to move, even if they are not physically imprisoned.
 If someone’s volition to move or leave is inhibited in any way, false imprisonment, a crime punishable by law, has occurred.
-In addition, police may be charged with false imprisonment if they act outside of their legal authority.
-If you have any additional questions or want to set up an appointment with one of our qualified Fort Worth false imprisonment attorneys, please contact The Benton Law Firm by calling (214) 777-7777 today.
+In addition, police may be charged with false imprisonment if they act outside their legal authority.
+If you have any additional questions or want to schedule an appointment with one of our qualified false imprisonment lawyers in Dallas, please contact The Benton Law Firm by calling (214) 777-7777 today.

 What are some examples of false imprisonment?

 False imprisonment may look any number of ways.
-As long as the victim’s movement and will has been restricted in some way, this restriction is false imprisonment.
-Some examples include locking another person in a room or car, threatening someone to keep them from leaving, an officer of the law making a false arrest, or a person physically holding someone in place or preventing them from leaving.
-There are countless other scenarios that may be considered false imprisonment, as long as the detention in question is without consent and is both willful and unlawful.
+As long as the victim’s movement and will have been restricted somehow, this restriction is false imprisonment.
+Some examples include locking another person in a room or car.
+Threatening someone to keep them from leaving.
+An officer of the law makes a false arrest.
+Or a person was physically holding someone in place or preventing them from leaving.
+Countless other scenarios may be considered false imprisonment as long as the detention is without consent and is both willful and unlawful.

 What are the penalties for false imprisonment?

-False imprisonment is a crime that is punishable by law and there are legal penalties for those found guilty.
+False imprisonment is a crime punishable by law, and legal penalties exist for those found guilty.
 Charges for false imprisonment may either be considered a misdemeanor or a felony, depending on the specifics of the case.
 Factors that may influence the severity of a charge can include the threat, force, or weapons involved.
-A misdemeanor charge carries with it a possible sentence of up to one year and up to a $1,000 fine while felony charges are punishable by up to 20 years in prison and up to $10,000 in fines.
-For potential charges specific to your case, please contact an attorney.
+A misdemeanor charge carries a possible sentence of up to one year and up to a $1,000 fine.
+In contrast, felony charges are punishable by up to 20 years in prison and up to $10,000 in fines.
+Don’t hesitate to contact an attorney for potential charges specific to your case.

-The attorneys at The Benton Law Firm are skilled in handling personal injury claims, including those which occur as the result of crimes.
-Criminal offenses are unique in that they can be brought in both criminal and civil court.
+The attorneys at The Benton Law Firm are skilled in handling personal injury claims, including those resulting from crimes.
+Criminal offenses are unique because they can be brought in criminal and civil court.
 Experienced personal injury attorneys understand how to take the facts from the criminal case and apply them to the civil case.
 If you have been the victim of false imprisonment, do not hesitate to contact our attorneys at (214) 777-7777 at The Benton Law Firm for your initial free consultation.